 Research is a foundation of modern medicine, and it sometimes involves human subjects.
 This book talks about how HIPAA intersects with health research, where uncertainties lay, and ends each chapter with recommendations on improving the Act for health researchers and human research subjects.

 Author: Sheba VineDate of Publication: 2019

-Books on security and privacy regulations are notoriously difficult to read because of the excessive use of jargon associated with them.
+Books on security and privacy regulations are notoriously difficult to read because of their excessive use of jargon.
 ‘First Healthcare Compliance HIPAA Privacy and Security’ solves this problem by using simple, everyday language to cut through the red tape of what it means to be HIPAA compliant.
-It is a checklist for anybody starting the journey of HIPAA compliance.
+It even includes a checklist for anybody starting the journey of HIPAA compliance.